 Possible Differences between Profit and Loss on Coinrule and Exchanges

-When Trades are performed manually on the exchange, Coinrule doesn’t consider the manually sold coins when calculating profit and loss.
+Coinrule doesn't consider the manually sold coins when calculating profit and loss when Trades are performed manually on the exchange.

-That implies that the profit and loss is calculated on Coinrule as though the manual trade never happened.
+That implies that the P&L is calculated on Coinrule as though the manual trade never happened.

 If 1 ETH is sold at $500, and the current price is $450.
 If the trader repurchases the coin manually at $450, the trader has profited by $50.
 However, that will not reflect the Coinrule net profit should the price change because the sale was made manually.

 As a rule of thumb, any trade that happens outside of a rule is not considered.
-This is because every rule considers its actions to give a proper overview of what value a rule can specifically add to the wallet.
+Every rule considers its actions to give a good overview of what value a rule can specifically add to the wallet.

 Also, the profit doesn't consider the trading fees shown separately on the activity page, thereby giving you the accurate value of your holdings.